Studio Two, EMI Studios, Abbey Road

-The day's final recording, take 23, was given two reduction mixes to allow further overdubs.
+The day's final recording of Hey Jude, take 23, was given two reduction mixes to allow further overdubs.
 These mixes were numbered 24 and 25, and most likely featured vocals on one track and instruments on another.

 A rough mix was made at the end of the session, and was taken away by George Martin for an orchestral score to be composed.

 - 1969: Recording, mixing: You Never Give Me Your Money, Come Together, Polythene Pam, She Came In Through The Bathroom Window, Golden Slumbers, Carry That Weight, Sun King, Mean Mr Mustard, Her Majesty, The End

 - 1965: Rehearsals for the North America tour

 - 1964: Travel: Stockholm to London

 - 1963: Recording: Money, Till There Was You, Roll Over Beethoven, It Won’t Be Long, All My Loving

 - 1963: Radio: Non Stop Pop, Saturday Club

 - 1963: Recording: Please Mister Postman, It Won’t Be Long